myleshenderson/onboarding/README.md

 - What is the current API security model?
 How do we handle client auth?
 How do we handle user auth?
 How do we handle inter-service call auth and transitive auth chains reliably and securely?
 What kind of auth do we do internally between services?
 - Do we have clear data classification guidelines in terms of risk exposure for personally identified information (PII) and/or regulated data that are clearly and consistently implemented in our services?
 How do we know we’re compliant?
 - Do we have an understanding of what data may be emitted (intentionally or unintentionally) by APIs that could pose a PII or security risk?
+- Are we maintianing and/or pursuing compliance with security standards such is ISO 27k, SOC II, GDPR, FedRAMP, etc?

 ## Continuous Integration
 - Do we automatically build and run our pipelines upon code commit?